a-h-b/bigdata-metabarcoding/source/_build/html/_sources/data-processing.rst.txt

 ---------------------------------

 The second important step in data preparation for metabarcoding analyses is data normalization.
-Normalization removes biases due to for instance unequal sampling depth and thus allows us to directly compare the community composition of different samples.
+Normalization removes biases due to, for instance, unequal sampling depth and thus allows us to directly compare the community composition of different samples.

 Lets first disable data normalization, ``Submit``, ``>> Proceed`` and select ``Rarefaction Curve``.
 This gives a set of rarefaction curves, where each curve represents a sample of the gut microbiome of one of the mammalian species.

 .. figure:: images/MA-rarefactioncurve.png

-   Rarefaction curves for the mammalian gut samples in MicrobiomeAnalyst (parameter settings: data source = original, steps = 20, group based on = none).
+   Rarefaction curves for the mammalian gut samples in MicrobiomeAnalyst (parameter settings: data source = filtered, steps = 20, group by = None).

-The saturation (leveling off) of the rarefaction curve gives information on how well the species richness estimate based on the sample reflects the true species richness in the environment (here the mammalian gut).
+The saturation (leveling off) of the rarefaction curve gives information on how well the species richness estimate based on the sample reflects the true species richness in the environment (here: the mammalian gut).

 .. admonition:: Question 8.